ilovehatemyself/habrfreelance-darktheme/readme.md

-Если вы хотите изменить тему на сайте <a href="freelance.habr.com" target="_blank">freelance.habr.com</a> на тёмную и приятную то:
+If you want to change the theme of the site <a href="freelance.habr.com" target="_blank">freelance.habr.com</a> on dark then:

-Скачайте разширение <a href="https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?hl=ru" target="_blank">Stylus</a> и добавьте в него при помощи вставки кода весь код из css
+Download the extension <a href="https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?hl=ru" target="_blank">Stylus</a> and add to it by pasting the code all the code from <a href="https://github.com/ilovehatemyself/habrfreelance-darktheme/blob/main/dark-theme.css" target="_blank">dark-theme.css</a>